BKarayilmaz/CoreAndMarket/README.md

 ![Category](https://user-images.githubusercontent.com/63595909/149637997-fb822e99-b10e-49e2-bc98-0125346799e1.png)

 ## Notes
 This code is free to use.
+The user interface I use in the project does not belong to me.